• Home

 • American Astronomical Society Committee on Light Pollution, Radio Interference and Space Debris

-• International Astronomical Union's Inter-Division Commission on Protection of Existing and Potential Observatory Sites
+• International Astronomical Union Inter-Division Commission on Protection of Existing and Potential Observatory Sites organizing committee

 • Royal Astronomical Society fellow